Girl who injured lip in Dublin creche awarded €30,000

 Toddler left with 1mm scar after being struck by handlebars of tricycle, court told

-The girl had been playing in the toddler’s play area of the creche on 9th July 2005 and somehow had been struck by the handlebars of a tricycle, the court was told.
-Stock photograph: iStock
+The girl had been playing in the toddler’s play area of the creche on July 9th, 2005, and somehow had been struck by the handlebars of a tricycle, the court was told.
+File photograph: iStock

 A schoolgirl (14), who injured her lower lip in a creche 13 years ago, was on Tuesday awarded €30,000 damages in the Circuit Civil Court.

-He said no-one had witnessed the accident so no-one knew how it had happened.
-Lauren, who sued through her father John Paul L’Estrange, Old Quay, Strand Road, Sutton, Dublin13, had been struck to the left side of her lower lip, suffering a small laceration.
+He said no one had witnessed the incident so no one knew how it had happened.
+Lauren, who sued through her father John Paul L’Estrange, Old Quay, Strand Road, Sutton, Dublin 13, had been struck to the left side of her lower lip, suffering a small laceration.

 Lauren had been treated at a doctor’s clinic near the creche before having been taken to Our Lady’s Hospital, Crumlin.